Ninjtheturtle/VSLAM/README.md

-﻿# Stereo Visual SLAM — from scratch
+﻿# Stereo Visual SLAM - from scratch

 [![Watch the video](https://img.youtube.com/vi/4-7MSQ-har8/maxresdefault.jpg)](https://youtu.be/4-7MSQ-har8)

-> KITTI sequence 00 — green is my estimate, orange is ground truth, white dots are the live map point cloud
+> KITTI sequence 00 - green is my estimate, orange is ground truth, white dots are the live map point cloud

 ---

 ## why i built this

-i wanted to understand how SLAM actually works — not from a textbook, not from wrapping someone else's library, but by writing every piece myself. the tracker, the bundle adjustment, the GPU kernels, the map, the state machine, all of it. this is a stereo visual SLAM system written from scratch in C++17 and CUDA. it takes raw stereo images from the KITTI odometry benchmark and estimates the camera trajectory in real time while building a 3D map of the environment.

-this isn't ORB-SLAM3. it doesn't have loop closure detection. it doesn't have an atlas or IMU fusion. what it does have is a clean, readable implementation of the core SLAM pipeline that i actually understand end to end — because i wrote every line of it.
+I never really understood how an autonomous system could navigate a complex city without causing complete chaos.
+How does it weave through pedestrians or moving vehicles?
+I found the problem so puzzling that I wanted to take a stab at it without any outside help.

+That meant NO pre-built perception stacks.
+NO black-box libraries.
+NO deep learning priors.
+Just raw pixels in, and a 6-DOF pose out.

+How hard could it be?

+Cut to four months later, and I've pretty much lost all my hair.
+Between late nights reading SLAM textbooks, studying branches of mathematics I didn't know existed, and experiencing integration hell for the tenth time in a single week, I finally have something to show for it.

 ---